Maximizing the signal, decreasing the noise, Part 2: Skills for speaking and designing clearly

 - avoid common mistakes in both speaking and making figures.

-Proessor Tobias Baskin is a plant physiologist who studies growth and development.
-He recieved his PhD from Paul Green at Stanford University, and did postdoctoral research with Zach Cande at UC Berkeley and Richard Wiliamsson at Australian National University.
+Professor Tobias Baskin is a plant physiologist who studies growth and development.
+He received his PhD from Paul Green at Stanford University and did postdoctoral research with Zach Cande at UC Berkeley and Richard Williamson at Australian National University.

 He has been teaching writing to graduate students since the mid 1990s, first at the University of Missouri-Columbia and now at the University of Massachusetts Amherst.
 As a young adult, he studied theater.
 His father was an artist and typographer, steeping him in graphic design.

 This webinar is free is freely available thanks to the support of the American Society of Plant Biologists